Electrical Drawing | Software & Resources | Autodesk

 ELECTRICAL DRAWING

-Discover specialised toolsets for creating electrical drawings with AutoCAD professional design and drafting software.
+Discover specialized toolsets for creating electrical drawings with AutoCAD professional design and drafting software.

 Electrical drawings are technical documents that depict and notate designs for electrical systems.
-Workers use these documents to install systems onsite.
-In electrical drawings, every type of component and connection has its own specialised symbol – and every detail matters.
+Workers use these documents to install systems on-site.
+In electrical drawings, every type of component and connection has its own specialized symbol—and every detail matters.

 Learn the symbols used to notate components in an electrical drawing.